mohammad-al-samiul/doctor-portal-client/README.md

 # Title: "🏥 Doctor's Portal 🚀"

 # Description:
 Excited to unveil a cutting-edge Doctor's Portal built on React, Node.js, Express, and MongoDB!
 This platform redefines healthcare accessibility and efficiency, offering seamless appointment booking and management alongside robust user authentication and payment processing.
-From secure authentication to real-time appointment monitoring, join us in revolutionizing healthcare technology. #HealthTech #React #NodeJS #Express #MongoDB #DoctorPortal
+From secure authentication to real-time appointment monitoring.

 Key Features: